SocialFinanceDigitalLabs/sf-fons-platform/docs/infrastructure.md

 In order to set this up, use the full directory in the cloudformation folder.
 Bring the infrastructure up in the following order:
 1. Organisation
+   1. organisation/ids.yaml
+   2. organisation/sso1.yaml
+      * Send the output to the controlling organisation for their SSO setup (entity id and reply URL only)
+      * Run SSO 2 when details are returned
+   3. organisation/s3.yaml
+   4. common/general_key_access.yaml
+      * Use the output from this to configure Heroku
+   5. organisation/VPC.yaml
+   6. orgamisation/dagster.yaml
+   7. common/scaling.yaml
 2. LA (taking the organisation account id as an input to allow access to the shared bucket.)
+   1. la/ids.yaml
+   2. la/sso1.yaml
+      * Use the output of this to setup the azure application to hold users (same process as org) for whoever will be managing LA users
+      * Run SSO 2 when details are returned
+   3. la/s3.yaml
+   4. common/general_key_access.yaml
+      * Use the output from this to configure Heroku
+   5.

+3. Back to the Organisation

 Otherwise the order of how files are applied in each account remains the same for the single account setup (above).